-Katsurahama Beach is a popular destination, located around 30 minutes from the city of Kochi.
+Katsurahama Beach is a popular destination, located around 30 minutes from the city of Kochi on the island of Shikoku.
 This pretty stretch of sand is backed by a promenade and the trees of Katsurahama Park.
 Towards the western end the beach curves round to a small headland which is home to a shrine.

 Whilst it is fine to sit on the beach soaking up the sun or take a stroll along the promenade and sit in a cafe you are not allowed to swim at Katsurahama.
 The reason for this is the strong and unpredictable currents which result from the beach being located near the mouth of two rivers.

 Fortunately there is plenty to see and do in the area, most notably the Tosa Dog Museum, a small aquarium and the famous statue of Sakamoto Ryoma.
 Ryoma was instrumental in the formation of modern Japan, helping to end the feudal system and overthrow the last shogun.
 If you are interested there is the Sakamoto Ryoma Memorial Museum in the park above the beach.

 Current weather (Mon May 25th 21:00)

 °C / 32°F